khaledAlssadny/Data_Analyses_Project-TMDB_Udacity-/README.md

 # Udacity--Project-Investigate-TMDB-Movies-Dataset
-* Project Overview
+- Project Overview :
-The selected dataset is TMDb Movie Data which contains information about imdb movies with their average rating, budget, revenue...etc
+*The selected dataset is TMDb Movie Data which contains information about imdb movies with their average rating, budget, revenue...etc*

 The explored questions are: